 is 15 seconds.
 The timer resets anytime a playfield switch (one marked

-flag) triggers.
+with the SW_PLAYFIELD flag) triggers.
 You can also manually reset it

-manually using ball_search_timer_reset
+manually using ball_search_timer_reset.

-to fire the knocker.
+Call knocker_fire to fire the knocker.
 If a coin meter is attached

 to the knocker coil, it will not be pulsed.
 If the machine defines a sound